-Quiz #1: Covers weeks 1-3 and readings in the assigned texts; open book (may be taken with all notes and books open); to be completed during week 3: 10 percent of the final grade.

-Forum Discussions (five, worth 10 percent of the final grade)

-Book Report #1 (five pages on Jenkins, due during week seven): 20 percent.

-Final Exam (proctored; non-cumulative; open book; three- to four-page reflection essay and 25 multiple-choice questions, to be completed in the same time period, during week 11): worth 40 percent (15 + 25)

-Book Report #2 (five pages, due at the end of week 12): 20 percent
+- Quiz #1: Covers weeks 1-3 and readings in the assigned texts.
+Open book (may be taken with all notes and books open).
+To be completed during week three.
+10 percent of the final grade. - Forum Discussions: Five discussions total.
+Each of the five discussions requires three posts from the student, and each discussion is worth 2 points.
+10 percent of the final grade. - Book Report #1: Five pages on Jenkins.
+Due during week seven.
+20 percent of the final grade. - Final Exam: Proctored, non-cumulative, open book.
+Reflection essay of 3-4 pages (15 points) and 25 multiple-choice questions (25 points), to be completed in the same time period, during week eleven.
+40 percent of the final grade. - Book Report #2: Five pages on a book to be chosen from the foregoing list.
+Due at the end of week twelve.
+20 percent of the final grade.

-For a guide to formatting your papers, see "How to Format a GCS Paper," posted at https://learn.gcs.edu/mod/book/view.php?id=5854.